128technology/docs/docs/plugin_monitoring_agent.md

 ### Top Analytics Collector

 The `topAnalyticsCollector128t` collector can be used for monitoring the top sources, top sessions and top applications on the router.
 The different aspects of each of these data sources are easily tunable using the input configuration.
-The monitoring agent configuration provides a way to manage each of the top-sessions, top-sources and top-applications individually as follows
+The monitoring agent configuration provides a way to manage each of the top-sessions, top-sources and top-applications individually as follows:
 #### Top Sessions
 The input type of `top-sessions` can be used to enable the top-sessions configuration.
-An example of such configuration is as follows
+An example of such configuration is as follows:

 ```config
 config